davidwiese/calculator/README.md

 **Tech used:** HTML, CSS, JavaScript

-Coming soon
+Accomplished the design and logic with vanilla HTML, CSS, and JavaScript.

 ## Optimizations

 I'd like to fix a few bugs that can occur if someone is using the calculator in a non-conventional way.
+Would also like to create a mobile responsive version.

 ## Lessons Learned: